SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

-On the management host, you have the openstack and kubernetes tools installed and configured, so you can nicely manage all aspects of your CaaS setups as well as the underlaying IaaS.
+On the management host, you have the openstack and kubernetes tools installed and configured, so you can nicely manage all aspects of your CaaS setups as well as the underlying IaaS.
 The kubectl configuration is in `~/.kube/config` while you will find the OpenStack configuration in `~/.config/openstack/clouds.yaml`.
-These files are automatically managed; you can add entries to the files though and they should persist.
+These files are automatically managed; you can add entries to the files though, and they should persist.

 ## Updating the management host